lvalnegri/Rtemplate/README.md

 - Run `document()` to renew `NAMESPACE` after any documentation `roxygen` tags changes

 - When exporting datasets or other objects, first modify the file `include_datasets.R` in `/data-raw`, whose job is to convert the objects in *rda* format and save them in the `/data` subfolder, then add documentation to the `/R/data.R` script.
-Remember, if needed for sharing with people outside the *R* env, to save also a copy as text in *csv* format or *shapefile* if digital boundaries (but only to be uploaded on *GitHub*), eventually zipped if the original file is above the *hub* limits.
+Remember, if needed for sharing with people outside the *R* env, to save also a copy as text in *csv* format or *shapefile* if digital boundaries (but only to be uploaded on *GitHub*), eventually zipped if the original file is above your *hub* limits (100MB forr *GitHub*).

 - Files to be downloaded and copied *as is* when users install the package must be stored in the `inst` folder.
-Remember that once the package has been installed, these files can be accessed using the `system.file` function, which will look for a file setting the `` directory as root, so that:
+Remember that once the package has been installed, these files can be accessed using the `system.file` function, which will look for a file setting the ` ` directory as root, so that:
 ```
 system.file('path', 'to', 'filename', package = 'pkgname')
 ```
 will return the file `r_library/pkgname/path/to/filename`.
 It's good style to allows for subfolders below `inst` to avoid confusion with other files, but you should at all cost avoid *reserved* names like: `build`, `data`, `demo`, `exec`, `help`, `html`, `inst`, `libs`, `Meta`, `man`, `po`, `R`, `src`, `tests`, `tools`, `vignettes`.
-In general, use a subfolder `extdata` to store *as is* files you don't know how to organize, if files are related to a programming language use the name of that language as subfolder,
+In general, use a subfolder `extdata` to store *as is* files you don't know how to organize.
+Finally, if files are related to a specific programming language use the name of that language as subfolder.

 - When ready: `document()`, `check()`, `build()`, `install('./pkgname')`